 Segment Your Debtors

-As an agency, you most likely collect on past due receivables for a wide array of sectors including medical, automotive, utility or insurance.
-Having the same collection agency payment strategy for each industry can be a major downfall.
+As an agency, you most likely collect on past due receivables for a wide array of medical, automotive, utility, or insurance sectors.
+Having the same collection agency payment strategy for each industry can be a significant downfall.
 Consider what makes a debtor in each sector unique and tweak your collection approach to increase the likelihood of receiving timely and consistent payments.

 Adopt a Robust Collection Software

-It’s always important to work with a merchant service provider that can directly integrate into your collection software.
+It’s always essential to work with a merchant service provider that can directly integrate into your collection software.
 This allows for the seamless integration between your CRM and payment portal.
-No more jumping around to different platforms in order to take a payment!
-Payments process immediately from your collection software and outstanding balances are automatically updated.
+No more jumping around to different platforms to take a payment!
+Payments process immediately from your collection software, and outstanding balances are automatically updated.

 Create Multiple Reminder Channels

 Develop professional and simple payment reminders.
-Whether adopting an easy-going phone script for agents or sending a payment reminder email, it’s important for debtors to feel your agency is there to help them better themselves.
-Send reminders a couple of days before payment due date to help the debtor prepare for the financial obligation or make your agency aware if they are not able to meet it currently.
+Whether adopting an easy-going phone script for agents or sending a payment reminder email, it’s essential for debtors to feel your agency is there to help them better themselves.
+Send reminders a couple of days before the payment due date to help the debtor prepare for the financial obligation or make your agency aware if they cannot meet it currently.

 Be courteous and polite – always!
 Most people think of collection agencies as rude and aggressive.
 If you start the collection process aggressively, then the consumers might get defensive and look for ways to avoid paying you.
 Remember, the objective for all reminders is to maximize collections and reduce frustrations on both ends.

 In conclusion, receiving payments can be a piece of cake as long as you have the correct collection agency payment strategies in place.
-Hopefully adopting a few of the suggestions can boost payments received significantly.
-If you need help boarding a strong and stable collection agency payment strategy – give us a shout!
-We are always available to help and with over 75 years of experience in the payments realm, rest assured you are in knowledgable hands!
+Hopefully, adopting a few of the suggestions can boost payments received significantly.
+If you need help boarding a stable and robust collection agency payment strategy – give us a shout!
+We are always available to help and with over 75 years of experience in the payments realm, rest assured you are in knowledgeable hands!